 Cory VanCraeynest (Mr. Cory)

 I began studying at Ito’s White Tiger in 2001 with my older sister.
 Over time I found this environment very inspiring because regardless of a new student’s age, athletic ability, level of fitness, or self-confidence, with time and practice I would see the students improve if they listened and paid attention in classes.
 The mindset and spirit of White Tiger has helped me maintain good physical conditioning and remain oriented on self-progress and improvement in my life’s endeavors.
 Being able to watch the progress of upcoming generations of students and being part of passing on the White Tiger Curriculum is personally very rewarding to me.

 Patrick Farley (Mr. Farley)

-Pat Farley joined the Ito’s White Tiger Dojo in 2004 and now holds the rank of 2nd Degree Brown Belt.
+Pat Farley joined the Ito’s White Tiger Dojo in 2004 and was promoted to the rank of Black Belt in 2021.

 Pat came to us with an extensive background in other athletic pursuits including college football and a 25-year rugby career.
 Pat founded the Marin Highlanders youth rugby club and is still active as a coach and board member.

 “After my playing days were over, I was searching for an activity that would maintain my fitness level and help to fill the void left by my departure from competitive athletics.
 I had dabbled in Karate as a kid and Aikido as a young adult and was always intrigued by the martial arts.
 Returning to the martial arts, in a more focused way, seemed a natural next step for me.

 I consider myself to be extremely fortunate to be training under Mr. Ito and his Black Belts.
 Mr. Ito is an accomplished, traditional martial artist and this journey has proven to be more challenging and rewarding than I had anticipated.
 Our studies address the whole person (mind, body, and spirit) and have become a lifelong pursuit for me.